 Note: You must obtain CERTIFIED funds (cashier’s check or money order made out to “AZ DPS”) in the amount of $60.

-Along with the cost of the course and fingerprints, The Arizona Department of Public Safety (AZDPS) charges $60 to process your application and it could take up to about 75 days to receive your Arizona Concealed Carry of Weapons Permit.
+Along with the cost of the online course, you’ll need fingerprinting by a Certified Technician.
+The Arizona Department of Public Safety (AZDPS) charges $60 to process your application and it could take up to about 75 days to receive your Arizona Concealed Carry of Weapons Permit.
 The fee for renewals is $43.

 No. As of 2010, Arizona laws have changed and do not make it required for a student to shoot or qualify on the range to obtain a CCW Permit.
 Therefore, you do not need to worry about owning a gun or a shooting qualification to complete the course.
-However, if you want to pursue getting your AZ CCW Permit we do require a face-to-face verification and Q & A session with the instructor prior to issuing your Certificate Of Completion and AZ CCW Application Kit.
 We STRONGLY recommend that you consider professional instruction if you are considering a firearm for concealed carry or home defense.
-We have a list of highly qualified instructors and can help match your needs with the right instructor and next-steps in personal and home protection.
 If you are interested in Private Shooting Lessons for one-on-one training or for family or group sessions we can help as well.
 Call 1-602-300-3550 to discuss your needs for fill out this Custom Private Instruction form.

-Depending on your documentation and background check you may receive your permit between 1 to 6 weeks.
-Once your application is received, please allow up to 75 business days for the Concealed Weapons Permit Unit of the Arizona Department Of Public Safety to process your application and FBI background check.
+Depending on your documentation and background check you may receive your permit in a few months.
+Once your fingerprints are received please allow up to 75 business days for the Concealed Weapons Permit Unit of the Arizona Department Of Public Safety to process your application and FBI background check.
 1-602-256-6280 is the direct phone number to AZDPS to call and check on the status of your application.

 If you have not received your permit or notification from the department regarding your application after 75 business days please contact them directly.